DAGSM: Disentangled Avatar Generation with GS-enhanced Mesh: Method

 \emph{\textbf{SAM-based filtering.}} As shown in Fig.~\ref{fig_overview}, the generated $\mathcal{G}_{m}$ inevitably includes parts of the body.
 To decouple the body and garment, we utilize SAM~\cite{kirillov2023segany} to filter out non-garment Gaussians.
 Specifically, each Gaussian is assigned an \emph{extra} class attribute $o$ ($0$ for $\mathcal{G}_{b}$ and $1$ for $\mathcal{G}_{m}$ initially) to render a semantic image $\mathcal{I}_o$ with Eq.~\ref{eq_gs}.
 We use SAM to obtain the semantic mask $\mathcal{M}$ (detailed in the \textbf{supplementary}) of the clothed human image $\mathcal{I}_{a}$ as the label and calculate the MSE loss $\mathcal{L}_{sam}$ between $\mathcal{M}$ and $\mathcal{I}_o$ to optimize $o$ of $\mathcal{G}_{m}$.
 During $\mathcal{G}_{m}$ generation, we remove Gaussians whose $o$ are below 0.5 (i.e., non-garment 2DGS) every 500 iterations.

 In summary, the optimizable parameters of $\mathcal{G}_{m}$ are $\{{\bm{u}, \bm{s}, \bm{r},\bm{c}, \bm{\alpha}, \bm{o}}\}$ and the full loss for optimization is:

 \emph{\textbf{Mesh extraction.}} Following~\cite{huang20242d}, we reconstruct the garment mesh using the TSDF algorithm from multiview rendered depth images of $\mathcal{G}_{m}$.
 We remove the garment's invisible faces inside the body mesh and simplify the mesh to $~10k$ faces through the mesh simplification algorithm~\cite{garland1997surface}, followed by Laplacian smoothing.
-UV mapping can be obtained either automatically via the UV-Atlas tool~\cite{xatlas} or manually by defining cutting seams in modeling software such as Blender \cite{blender}.
+UV mapping can be obtained either automatically via the UV-Atlas~\cite{xatlas} or manually by defining cutting seams in modeling software~\cite{blender}.